 How are we going to make it?

 The how of this project is the main scope of the proposed capstone as we understand it.
 We will need to investigate which factors have high significance when we need to eventually produce a product.
-The biggest questions we must try to answer are what components (diodes) are going to be the most versatile while still meeting sponsor requirements.
+The biggest questions we must try to answer are what components (diodes) are going to be the most versatile while still meeting sponsor requirements, and how many sections (ladders) of Tx lines with modeled parasitics are we able to incorporate into a design before we start to see significant power loss and non-ideal function.
+The main function to be explored is step input pulse sharpening

 Characterization of a varactor diode begins by creating a good model of its behaviour.
 [2] illustrates a method to characterize a varactor diode.
 They detail a methodical approach to characterization which include the following equation.